apatino16/javascriptNotes/jsObjects.md

 - setter methods reassign values of existing properties within an object.
 > Note: All setters need at least one parameter

-### JavaScript factory functions
+### JavaScript Factory Functions
-- A JavaScript **function that returns an object** is known as a factory function.
-Factory functions often accept parameters in order to customize the returned object.
-It can be reused to make multiple object instances.
+- A factory function is a JavaScript **function that returns an object**.
+- A factory functions often accept parameters in order to customize the returned object.
+- A factory function can be reused to make multiple object instances.

 ### Object Destructuring
 - There are different ways to use object destructuring: one way is the property value shorthand and another is destructured assignment.